asteroid-lang/asteroid/Asteroid User Guide.md

 the second bird is a duck
 the third bird is a chicken
 ```
-Here we first create a list of pairs using the `zip` function over which we then
+Here we first create a list of pairs using the `zip` function, over which we then
-iterate pattern matching each of the pairs on the list with the pattern `(ix,bird)`.
+iterate pattern matching on each of the pairs on the list with the pattern `(ix,bird)`.

  The following is a short program that demonstrates an `if` statement,
 ```